It’s hard to exaggerate the misery of having sensitive skin.

 Also try to keep to a healthy sleep schedule too.

 Watch out for harsh detergents – clothes, towels and bed linen that have been washed in harsh washing detergents can all lead to a reaction.
 Stick to a gentle, hypo-allergenic laundry detergent, especially on items that come into close contact with your skin.
-You can find a list of the thirteen best ones here.

 Use a gentle shampoo – your shampoo can also aggravate skin sensitivity, and not just on your scalp, but any residue that goes onto your face in the shower too.
 So look for gentle shampoos with a low PH value.
 These products will clean your hair effectively, but won’t dry out your scalp.